 Favourite Hotel – The Lalu, Sun Moon Lake

-The Lalu is a beautiful boutique hotel located on the shores of Sun Moon Lake.
+is a beautiful boutique hotel located on the shores of Sun Moon Lake.
 It was once the official residence of the Japanese Crown Prince Hirohito and a holiday retreat for the former President Chiang Kai-Shek.

 It offers complete luxury among the peace and tranquillity of the green landscapes and emerald waters of Taiwan’s largest lake.
 The hotel has stunning rooms with modern features and a private balcony with views over the lake or the courtyard.
 A great choice if you long to relax and unwind.